HopeSailor/sch_collaborator_recommendation/README.md

 Cold-start scholars have fewer than five distinct collaborators in the training set.
 Data, checkpoints, and generated outputs are excluded from Git.

-## Reproducibility

-The manuscript does not uniquely specify author resolution, split generation, geocoding, or representative-node selection in the sparse HyperGCN approximation.
-These choices are deterministic in this implementation and are defined in `data/build_sch.py` and `configs/sch.yaml`.